My Plantiful Cooking

 🔪How to make

-Start by marinating tofu for 30 mins to an hour.
+Step 1: Start by marinating tofu for 30 minutes to an hour.

-Roll the bottom edge over the filling while simultaneously tucking filling in to keep them in place.
-Continue to roll it up tightly while gently applying pressure until kimbap is sealed.
+Step 3: Lift the bottom edge of the bamboo mat and fold it over the filling, while simultaneously tucking it in to keep the filling in place.
+Continue to roll up tightly until sealed.

 ✔Helpful tips